linode/docs/docs/websites/chef/creating-your-first-cookbook.md

 		openssl rand -base64 512 > ~/chef-repo/.chef/encrypted_data_bag_secret

-2. Upload this key to your node that will be using encrypted data, either manually (an example can be found in the Setting Up Chef guide), or through the use of a recipe and cookbook file.
+2. Upload this key to your node's `/etc/chef` directory, either manually by `scp` (an example can be found in the Setting Up Chef guide), or through the use of a recipe and cookbook file.

 3. Create a `mysql` data bag that will contain the information `rtpass.json` for the root password: